 Chronic obstructive pulmonary disease (COPD) is a disease that makes it hard to breathe.
 Narrowed airways can make you cough, wheeze, and feel short of breath.
 It can affect how you exercise, work, and do other daily activities.

-These drugs are helpful for people who only have symptoms from time to time.
+These drugs can help if you only have symptoms from time to time.
 Short-acting bronchodilators may include:

 - Albuterol (ProAir HFA, Ventolin HFA)